Strategy Setup

 The Bid-Ask spread is calculated for the *entire trade* (as defined by your exit and/or leg groups) using either a Percentage or Fixed Amount:

-* A **Fixed Amount** Bid-Ask spread would be calculated by simply taking the Ask minus the Bid.
-In the example above, this would be a Spread Width = 1.50–1.0 = 0.5.&#x20;
+* A **Fixed Amount** Bid-Ask spread is calculated by simply subtracting the Bid from the Ask.
+In the example above, Spread Width = `1.50 - 1.00 = 0.50`.

-In the examples above, a Max percentage width of 35% or fixed amount of $0.45 would result in an exceeded Max Width.
-The spread width will be re-evaluated each trade interval (1-minute or 1-second if using [intra-minute stop losses](/automation/profit-target-and-stop-loss-order-types.md#intra-minute-stops)) and the exit will only be triggered once the spread width no longer exceeds the defined maximum.&#x20;
+In the examples above, a max percentage width of `35%` or a fixed amount of `$0.45` would exceed the max width.
+The spread width is re-evaluated each trade interval — 1 minute, or 1 second if using [intra-minute stop losses](/automation/profit-target-and-stop-loss-order-types.md#intra-minute-stops).
+The exit triggers only once the spread width no longer exceeds the defined maximum.

 {% hint style="info" %}

 **Backtesting** also includes a filter to Ignore Wide Bid-Ask Spreads.
-The calculation in Backtesting differs slightly, using a 100% width on individual legs.
-See: [Backtesting Setup - Ignore Wide Bid-Ask Spreads](/backtesting/backtest-setup.md#ignore-wide-bid-ask-spread).
+The calculation in Backtesting differs slightly and uses a `100%` width on individual legs.
+See [Backtest Setup](/backtesting/backtest-setup.md#ignore-wide-bid-ask-spread).

 {% endhint %}